by Nortal HQ, November 8, 2017

-Today, 8 November, at Analysis Disruption, the largest Baltic and Nordic IT and business analysis conference, COO of Fortumo Andrei Dementjev posed an important question: why does a company have to go through pain to think innovatively?
+Today, 8 November, at Analysis Disruption, the largest Baltic and Nordic IT and business analysis conference, Fortumo’s COO Andrei Dementjev posed an important question: why does a company have to go through pain to think innovatively?
 According to Dementjev, success often drives companies into a comfort zone and they lose sight of future prospects as ambitions cool down.

 “Once a company is doing well and their product is successful, there seems to be no need for innovation because the product is working,” says Dementjev, pointing out the banking sector as a genuine example of this kind of mindset.